 There are various online platforms that you can use to find freelance opportunities.
 For instance, there are marketplaces such as Toptal, Upwork, and Fiverr that charge a commission.
 Otherwise, there are job boards available on sites, like LinkedIn or ProZ.com, where you can get matched directly with clients, as well as other options for organic growth, such as building a website, use of social media, and word of mouth.

 Once you have found work, you are going to need a way to get paid.
-If you are on the move or working completely digital, the traditional payment method of picking up your check simply isn’t available.
+If you are on the move or working completely digital, the traditional payment method of picking up your check in person or via the mail simply isn’t available.

 When you have various clients worldwide with different timelines and communications methods, invoicing can be extremely confusing.
 You want to ensure that you get paid the full amount for your services on time.